m-lamonaca/programming-notes/DotNet/C#/C#.md

 - there is no need to install .NET on target machines
 - it's known exactly what version of .NET and which versions of all DLLs are running

-With self-contained deployment, unless the application directs the CLR to look elsewhere everything willload from the application folder, including all assemblies built into .NET.
+With self-contained deployment, unless the application directs the CLR to look elsewhere everything will load from the application folder, including all assemblies built into .NET.

 #### Framework-Dependent Deployment

 The default build behavior for applications is to create a framework-dependent executable.
 In this case, the code relies on a suitable version of .NET Core already being installed on the machine.
-Framework-dependent applications necessarily use a more complex resolution mech‐anism than self-contained ones.
+Framework-dependent applications necessarily use a more complex resolution mechanism than self-contained ones.

 When such an application starts up it will first determine exactly which version of .NET Core to run.
 The chosen runtime version selects not just the CLR, but also the assemblies making up the parts of the class library built into .NET.

 ### Assembly Names

 Assembly names are structured.
 They always include a **simple name**, which is the name by which normally refer to the DLL.
 This is usually the same as the filename but without the extension.
-It doesn’t technically have to be but the assembly resolution mechanism assumes that it is.
+It doesn't technically have to be but the assembly resolution mechanism assumes that it is.

 Assembly names always include a **version number**.
-There are also some optional components, including **the public key token**, a string of *hexadecimal digits*, which is required to have a unique name.
+There are also some optional components, including **the public key token**, a string of _hexadecimal digits_, which is required to have a unique name.

 #### Strong Names

-If an assembly’s name includes a public key token, it is said to be a **strong name**.
+If an assembly's name includes a public key token, it is said to be a **strong name**.
 Microsoft advises that any .NET component that is published for shared use (e.g: made available via NuGet) should have a strong name.

-As the terminology suggests, an assembly name’s public key token has a connection with cryptography.
-It is the hexadecimal representation of a 64-bit hash of a publickey.
+As the terminology suggests, an assembly name's public key token has a connection with cryptography.
+It is the hexadecimal representation of a 64-bit hash of a public key.
-Strongly named assemblies are required to contain a copy of the full public keyfrom which the hash was generated.
+Strongly named assemblies are required to contain a copy of the full public key from which the hash was generated.
 The assembly file format also provides space fora digital signature, generated with the corresponding private key.

 The uniqueness of a strong name relies on the fact that key generation systems use cryptographically secure random-number generators, and the chances of two people generating two key pairs with the same public key token are vanishingly small.
-The assurance that the assembly has ot been tampered with comes from the fact thatastrongly named assembly must be signed, and only someone in possession of the private key can generate a valid signature.
-Any attempt to modify the assembly aftersigning it will invalidate the signature.
+The assurance that the assembly has ot been tampered with comes from the fact that a strongly named assembly must be signed, and only someone in possession of the private key can generate a valid signature.
+Any attempt to modify the assembly after signing it will invalidate the signature.

 #### Version

 All assembly names include a four-part version number: `major.minor.build.revision`.
-However, there’s no particular significance to  any  of  these.
+However, there's no particular significance to any of these.
 The binary format that IL uses for assembly names and references limits the range of these numbers, each part must fit in a 16-bit unsigned integer (a `ushort`), and the highest allowable value in a version part is actually one less than the maximum value that would fit, making the highest legal version number `65534.65534.65534.65534`.

-As far as the CLR is concerned, there’s really only one interesting thing you can do with a version number, which is to compare it with some otherversion number, either they match or one is higher than the other.
+As far as the CLR is concerned, there's really only one interesting thing you can do with a version number, which is to compare it with some other version number, either they match or one is higher than the other.

 The build system tells the compiler which version number to use for the assembly name via an assembly-level attribute.

 **NOTE**: NuGet packages also have version numbers, and these do not need to be connected in any way to assembly versions.
-NuGet does treat the components of a package version number as having particular significance: it has adopted the widely used *semantic versioning* rules.
+NuGet does treat the components of a package version number as having particular significance: it has adopted the widely used _semantic versioning_ rules.

 #### Culture

 All assembly names include a **culture** component.
 This is not optional, although the most common value for this is the default `neutral`, indicating that the assembly contains no culture-specific code or data.

-The culture is usually set to something else only on assemblies that containculture-specific resources.
-The culture of an assembly’s name is designed to support localization of resources such as images and strings.
+The culture is usually set to something else only on assemblies that contain culture-specific resources.
+The culture of an assembly's name is designed to support localization of resources such as images and strings.

 ---